 About my approach

-I’m Carly Stanton, a Licensed Professional Counselor (LPC) and Board‑Certified Music Therapist (MT‑BC) with over a decade of experience working with people who don’t quite fit the mold.
+I’m Carly Stanton, a Licensed Professional Counselor (LPC) and Board-Certified Music Therapist (MT-BC) with over a decade of experience working with adults who are carrying more than most people realize.

 If this sounds like you…